MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Object reference

 Within a TMDL document, there are situations where you need to reference an object from another object, like in partitions.
-An object reference should be made by name.
-If the name includes non-alphanumeric or underscore character, it should be enclosed in quotes.
+An object reference should be by name.
+If the name includes a non-alphanumeric or an underscore character, it should be enclosed in quotes.
 For example:

 - Partition_sales_2023
-- ‘partition sales – 2023’
+- 'partition sales – 2023'
-- ‘partition ‘’sales – 2023’’’ (in TOM this is “partition ‘sales – 2023’”)
+- 'partition "sales – 2023"' (In TOM, this reference would be "partition 'sales – 2023'")

-If needed to reference a fully qualified name, TMDL will use dot notation to reference an object from another object:
+If needed to reference a fully qualified name, TMDL uses dot notation to reference an object from another object, as shown in the following example.

 ```tmdl
 perspective Perspective1